abpanic/Task-Tracker/Building.md

 from setuptools import setup, find_packages

 setup(
-    name="podomorotimer",
+    name="Pomodorotimer",
     version="1.0",
     packages=find_packages(),
     entry_points={
         'console_scripts': [
-            'podomorotimer=podomorotimer:main',
+            'Pomodorotimer=Pomodorotimer:main',
         ],
     },
 )
 ```
-Replace podomorotimer:main with the appropriate module and function name for your application entry point.
+Replace Pomodorotimer:main with the appropriate module and function name for your application entry point.

 8. Create a `debian/compat` file.
 Creating create a new file called compat in the debian directory with the following content: